MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

     }
 	```

-1. Add a class file named **ActivityHelper.cs** to the "Helpers" folder and replace its contents with the following code:
+1. Add a class file named "ActivityHelper.cs" to the "Helpers" folder and replace its contents with the following code:

 	```C#
 	using Newtonsoft.Json.Linq;